Google Gemini CLI Cheatsheet

 Custom Tools via MCP Servers

-Extend the CLI with your own tools by running Model Context Protocol (MCP) servers and configuring them in any settings.json
+Extend the CLI with your own tools by running Model Context Protocol (MCP) servers.
+Manage servers via settings.json

 Example mcpServers